 The key objectives of this project are:

-Collecting data of a certain social media platform.
+Collecting data from a certain social media platform.
 This data can be either extracted from an existing data set or crawled from that platform.
-If existing data set can’t meet my requirement, my own data set will be made.
+If existing data set can’t meet our requirement, our own data set will be made.

 Filtering data.
-In this process, a filtering rule should be established, possible solutions include using related verbal list, using NLP to classify raw data
+In this process, a filtering rule should be established.
+Possible solutions include using NLP techniques to classify raw data based on related verbal list.

-Designing algorithm that can successfully predict the outbreak of diseased and its propagation direction with high accuracy, and implementation.
-This includes (1) setting a benchmark to evaluate the accuracy; (2) finding a suitable model maxing the accuracy.
+Designing and implementing algorithms that can successfully predict the outbreak of diseased and its propagation direction with high accuracy.
+This includes (1) setting a benchmark to evaluate the accuracy; (2) finding a suitable model maximizng the accuracy.

-Experiment.
+Experimental evaluation.
 Testing and evaluating this model, and compare it with others’ work.
 In this stage, re-implementation may be needed.

 Result visualization.
 Since the outbreak is dynamic, visualizing the result can be more readable.